hugoalh/hugoalh/universal-guide/contributing.md

   - It is better to split the pull request to multiple smaller ones.
 - If your pull request is for resolving issues, link those issues in the pull request.
 - If your pull request is not ready but want to save/stage it, you can mark the pull request as draft, and no need to add any identifications to the title (e.g.: `[WIP] XXXXXXXX`).

+### Create A Security Vulnerability Report

+*Please visit the [GitHub Docs - Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability) for the steps to create a security vulnerability report.*

+> [!NOTE]
+> If that project have not enabled the Security Advisories system (mostly cause by misconfiguration), please [create an issue](#create-an-issue) to request enable it.

+> [!CAUTION]
+> Never report security vulnerabilities publicly, any public security vulnerability report will be rejected and deleted.